• home

 Location : Bandarawela

 Have your camera at the ready and take a scenic journey into the highlands to Bandarawela.
 Journey past waterfalls, villages and up through the mountains on the way to this town in the cool highlands, once popular with British plantation managers.
-Look down over a sweeping vista filled with bright green tea bushes and vegetable gardens.
+Look down over the bright green tea bushes and vegetable gardens.
 Tonight, take a look behind closed doors and experience a slice of local life when you’re invited into a local home for a cooking demonstration followed by a traditional dinner.

 Day :7